 pi-per-a-sil-in and taz-oh-bak-tam

-Piperacillin and tazobactam is used to treat bacterial infections.
+Piperacillin and tazobactam is an antibiotic used to treat bacterial infections.

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.

 Symptoms of allergy including: skin rash, itching, swelling, trouble breathing

 |Tell your health professional immediately|

 Small white sores in mouth, furry tongue (oral thrush)

 Vaginal itch or discharge (vaginal thrush)

 If you notice any other effects, discuss them with your doctor or pharmacist.

 This leaflet contains important, but not all, information about this medicine.

 Prepared by the MyMedicines Committee at Christchurch Hospital, Te Whatu Ora - Waitaha, New Zealand.
 March 2023